Vulcainreo/DVID/trainings/firmware/hardcodedPassword/hardcodedPassword.md

 # Hardcoded password training
+## Goal
+A confidential message is stored on the firmware but protected by a password.

-## Objective
+## Guidelines

-In this training you need to enter over serial connection a password.
-As you get on Internet, the password seems to be hardcoded into the firmware.
-Maybe, after a firmware extraction, you should take it.
+* Extract the firmware
+* Locate the password
+* Write the password over the UART connection

 NB : Nothing will be print on the serial (just RX is configured)

-## Screen

-The following screen should be  available

 ## Result

-The hardcoded password is : Th1sIsAv3rySTRONGp4ssw0rD
+The password is an animal name.